boldbi/bold-bi-docs/docs/faq/troubleshoot-gateways-boldbi.md

 ---

 # Troubleshooting gateways - Bold BI
-This documentation discusses common issues when you use Bold BI.
-If you encounter an issue that isn't listed here,  you can create a [support ticket](https://support.boldbi.com/)
+This documentation discusses common issues that may arise when using Bold BI.
+If you encounter an issue that is not listed here, you can create a [support ticket](https://support.boldbi.com/)

 ## Error: Network related instance-specific error - SQL Server